EyasuTeshome/shifttracker/becoming-a-remote-professional/mod-0-morning-session-problem-solving.md

-# Morning session: Learn about problem-solving as a developer and discuss a problem you faced this week
+# Morning session: Learn about problem-solving and discuss problems you faced this week

 ## Learning objectives